 This article covers best practices for setting the time zone for your workplace, as well as scenarios where custom time zones are needed.

-- Only the Account Holder can change the account time zone.
+- Only the Admin can change the account time zone.

 - Your workplace is set for a single time zone in account settings.